-Buying large quantities of dry goods that sit in cupboards is an open invitation for pests.
-Industrial sized bags of flour, beans, sugar and rice are the most desired places for bugs to congregate.
+Buying large quantities of dry goods that sit in cupboards for a long time is an open invitation for pests.
+Industrial sized bags of flour, beans, sugar, and rice are the most desired places for these bugs to congregate.
 Buy smaller quantities of these items and replace them as needed.
-When you store them, keep them in airtight containers that keep pests out.
+When you store them, keep them in clean, airtight containers to keep pests out.
 If you have multiples, ensure the older products are used first.

 Inspect your groceries

-Quite often, pantry pests enter your home in products that were already infested upon purchase.
-Check packages before you put them in your shopping cart.
-Ripped boxes of cereal, cake mix, beans, and powdered milk provide easy access to unwanted pests.
+Quite often, pantry pests enter your home in, or on, products that were infested prior to you purchasing them.
+Check packages before you put them into your shopping cart.
+Ripped boxes of cereal, cake mixes, dried beans, and powdered milk provide easy access to unwanted pests.
 You should also be aware of rips and tears in pet food bags.
 Pantry pests love your dog’s food even more than he does.
-It pays to be proactive in controlling pests before they get to your house.
+It pays to be proactive in controlling pests before they enter your home.

 Purchase proper storage

-Keeping snacks, baking ingredients, and other foods stored in air-tight containers is one of the best ways to prevent a pantry pest infestation.
+Storing snacks, baking ingredients, and other foods in air-tight containers is one of the best ways to prevent a pantry pest infestation.
 Invest in quality plastic or glass containers with secure lids to protect your food from these pests.

 Make sure you regularly clean up spills and crumbs from countertops, tables, floors, and shelves.
 Keep your garbage sealed and dispose of it regularly.
 These efforts will also help to prevent other pest invasions like ants, cockroaches, and rodents.
 It may be a good idea to periodically empty your cabinets and clean them with soap and water.

-If you find pantry pests in your kitchen, get rid of infested foods in outdoor trash bins and clean all of the shelves in cupboards with a vacuum.
-Depending on the level of infestation, you may need to have a pest control professional inspect and treat the problem to prevent further contamination.
+If you find pantry pests in your kitchen, get rid of infested foods in outdoor trash bins and clean all of the shelves in cupboards with a vacuum and soap and water.
+Depending on the level of infestation, you may need to have a pest control professional inspect and treat the problem to prevent future infestations.
 Western Exterminator can help – contact us today!